codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 The process to migrate an Argo CD Application is simple:
+1. Add a Git Source to the Runtime to which store application manifests
+1. Make the needed configuration changes in the Argo CD Application
+1. Commit the application to the Git Source for viewing and management in Codefresh

 ### Step 1: Add a Git Source to GitOps Runtime